 Wildlife Damage Prevention

+Pest/Problem

-Pest/Problem Management Options
+Management Options

-Efforts to control birds and other wildlife that damage fruit crops

-favorable wildlife habi tat.
-This is where the first damage will be o

-1

-should be focused on the perimeter of the planting first, especially on the side(s) facing observed and, in some cases, it may be sufficient to head off the problem.
+Efforts to control birds and other wildlife that damage fruit crops should be focused on the perimeter of the planting first, especially on the side(s) facing favorable wildlife habitat.
+This is where the first damage will be observed and, in some cases, it may be sufficient to head off the problem.
 However, don't discontinue monitoring for wildlife damage throughout the planting.

+Birds

 Crop losses to birds appear to be increasing in small fruit crops.
-Not only do birds consume fruit, but the damage they cause can result Birds in increased problems with fruit rots and other pests such as bees and yellow jackets.
+Not only do birds consume fruit, but the damage they cause can result in increased problems with fruit rots and other pests such as bees and yellow jackets.
 Several different types of birds can cause problems.
 Robins, starlings and mockingbirds are among the more common ones, but orioles, cedar waxwings and finches may also feed on small fruit crops.